rgal-mcw/HI-743/README.md

 **Fundamentals of Machine Learning for Predictive Data Analytics: Algorithms, Worked Examples, and Case Studies**
 > Kelleher, John D., Brian Mac Namee, and Aoife D'Arcy.
 Fundamentals of Machine Learning for Predictive Data Analytics: Algorithms, Worked Examples, and Case Studies.
 The MIT Press, 2015.

+This course met once weekly on Thursdays where myself and 14 students would walk through various machine learning models and their applications to Healthcare data.
+At the end of each lecture, we would work through an example of the methods being applied to data using **R**.
+The lecture slides and lab portions are included in each lecture's directory.